Justink-08/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A function that prints arrays, pointers and strings
+a function to concatenate two strings